hkm-mo/tsxe/README.md

 ## Setup
 TSXe supports both TSX and JSX style of syntax.
-And there needs JavaScript module bundler to pack your code to it can run in browser, webpack is recommended.
+And there needs JavaScript module bundler to pack your code and enable it run in browser, webpack is recommended.

 ### TSX: webpack + TypeScript